Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 ### 6/1/2023
 Fixed the new junction issue partially, the junctions now work for where there are only a single layer of junctions and no interconnection between junction sets.
 I am not able to redesign the entire algorithm to fix this in 12 hours.

+### 6/4/2023
+Worked on undo button.
+Got undo button working but the UI is terrible.
+Didn't have time to start working on asymmetric loops yet.

 ## Dylan Ma

 ### 5/23/2023